-Mammography screening is considered medically necessary if the medical appropriateness criteria are met.
+Mammography is considered medically necessary if the medical appropriateness criteria are met.
 (See Medical Appropriateness below.)

-Mammography screening is considered medically appropriate if ANY ONE of the following are met:
+Mammography with or without computer-aided detection (CAD) is considered medically appropriate if ANY ONE of the following are met:

-Women at average risk with ANY ONE of the following:
+Women at average risk for ANY ONE of the following:

 A baseline screening mammogram for women thirty-five (35) to forty (40) years of age